How to Find & Hire a Web Designer

 • Was the designer professional, easy to work with, and good about returning calls or emails?

-• Why did you choose this designer?
+• Why did you choose this designer, and would you hire them again?

 Alternatively, you can find the designer of sites you admire.
 Many web designers include a small link to their web site on the bottom of each page of sites they have designed.